This document details how MMIF is versioned.

 2. breaking changes in vocab and types: any changes in an individual annotation type will increase the version of itself.
 However, inside structures of annotation types are not validated by schema, hence app developers need to pay attention to the changes to the types that are relevant to their apps.

-When writing an app using mmif-python and clams-python, a developer usually just target at A_Type (version unspecified) and a version is automatically inferred from the types included in the sdk.
-Then when the clams-python-based app sees an annotation type in the input that does not match the target version, the default behavior is showing warnings and continue processing.
+When writing an app using mmif-python and clams-python, a developer usually just targets A_Type (version unspecified) and a version is automatically inferred from the clams-vocabulary package installed alongside the sdk.
+Then when the clams-python-based app sees an annotation type in the input that does not match the target version, the default behavior is showing warnings and continuing processing.

 The CLAMS team will try the best to identify possible breakage in a new release of MMIF in the release note.